ugurkocde/IntuneAssignmentChecker/README.md

 # Overview

 The `Intune Assignment Checker` script is here to simplify your life.
-It will provide a detailed overview of assigned Intune Configuration Profiles, Compliance Policies, and applications for user, groups and devices.
+It will provide a detailed overview of assigned Intune Configuration Profiles, Compliance Policies, and Applications for user, groups and devices.

 Website: https://intuneassignmentchecker.ugurkoc.de/